Toothache: Common causes, symptoms and remedies

 What is the best painkiller for toothache?

-If you’re want to know how you can get rid of toothache, then there are a variety of treatments and medications that you can use; from natural drug-free remedies to medication that you can buy over the counter in your local supermarket.
+There are a variety of treatments and medications that you can use for toothache.
+From natural drug-free remedies to medication that you can buy over the counter in your local pharmacy or supermarket.

-Clove oil - A natural and drug-free alternative, clove oil contains the active ingredient eugenol which is a natural anaesthetic.
-The spice helps to relieve the pain, swelling and soreness of toothache.
-Apply a couple of drops of clove oil to a cotton bud and apply to the affected area.
+A natural and drug-free alternative, clove oil contains eugenol a natural anaesthetic.
+The spice helps to relieve the pain, swelling and soreness caused by toothache.
+Apply a couple of drops of clove oil to a cotton bud and place on the affected area.

 When should I see a dentist?

-Although you can buy medication and use home remedies to treat toothache there are some circumstances where in which you should book an appointment with a dentist, for example if:
+Although you can buy medication and use home remedies to treat toothache.
+There are some situations where you should book an appointment with a dentist.

 - The toothache lasts for two days or more